techonomydev/wagtail-email-subscription/README.md

 ## Prerequisites
 - Active Campaign API credentials (see the "development" section in your Active Campaign account settings)
-- At least one added Active Campaign list (this is where your contacts wull show up)
+- At least one added Active Campaign list (this is where your contacts will show up)

 ## Installation